Differentiation, Taylor series, and all order spectral shift functions, for relatively bounded perturbations: Spectral shift functions

 Throughout this section, we shall refer to the following hypothesis. \begin{hypo} Let $n\in \N$, and let $n\geq2$.
 Let $H$ be self-adjoint in $\Hcal$, and let $V$ be symmetric and relatively $H$-bounded with $H$-bound $<1$, that is,

 for some $a\in[0,1)$ and $b\in[0,\infty)$, such that

 \end{hypo} We firstly remark that a symmetric operator $V$ satisfying \eqref{eq:cond} is automatically relatively $H$-bounded, but the specific numbers $a$ and $b$ play a central role in several results below.
 We secondly remark that Hypothesis \ref{mainhypo} for $(n,H,V)$ implies Hypothesis \ref{mainhypo} for $(n+1,H,V)$ \textit{et cetera}.
-We may therefore restrict to $n\geq 2$, which will help us avoid some ugly case distinctions.
 For improved function classes for the case $n=1$, see \cite[Theorem 4.1]{vNS22}.